Retailers agree on inspection standards for Bangladesh factories

-NEW YORK, Nov 20 (Reuters) - North American and European retailers announced Wednesday that they had agreed on fire and safety inspection standards for up to 2,000 factories in Bangladesh that supply such retailers as Gap, Wal-Mart and H&M.
+NEW YORK (Reuters) - North American and European retailers announced Wednesday that they had agreed on fire and safety inspection standards for up to 2,000 factories in Bangladesh that supply such retailers as Gap (GPS.N), Wal-Mart (WMT.N) and H&M (HMb.ST).

 The European and North American groups agreed to streamline standards for inspector qualifications and monitoring requirements, but tensions between them remain high, with both parties disagreeing on how to finance safety upgrades.